 The Val d'Orcia is a magical land bursting with colour and aromas that Tuscany alone has to offer.
 The Via Francigena runs through here, a pilgrims’ way, past and present, leading to Rome.

 The Via Francigena run up and down hills and through dozens of picturesque villages that are worth visiting.
 Here are a few of those places.

-The tour begins in Buonconvento, one of the beautiful towns in Italy (“I Borghi più belli d'Italia”), which deserves a visit, also because it’s easy to get to by car or train along the Via Cassia.
+The tour begins in Buonconvento, one of the beautiful towns in Italy (“I Borghi più belli d'Italia”), which deserves a visit.
 Surrounded by fourteenth-century walls, the main street boasts many cultural, historical and artistic landmarks as well as food and wine stores as far as the Porta Senese.

 The focus on accessible tourism isn’t lost on travellers: walks and traditional restaurants in easily accessed pedestrian zones, signposting and descriptions in Braille, Italian and English on the main buildings in the town centre, and accessible museums like the interesting Sacred Art Museum in Val d’Arbia and the Ethnographic Museum of Sienese Sharecropping.
 The latter offers rare insight into an important historical period of Tuscany’s farming culture.

 Time to finally reach the Val d'Orcia!
 From Buonconvento, head south along the Via Francigena to San Quirico d’Orcia, another wonderful example of medieval urban planning, with its many old buildings including the stunning Collegiata, which can be admired while walking within the walls.
 The thirteenth-century Ospedale della Scala bears witness to the care and assistance given to the pilgrims and wayfarers of the time.